abhisheksenku/Capstone_Project/README.md

 ## 🧪 Development Notes

-- Tailwind CDN is used for development
+* Tailwind CDN is used for development
-- Production should use Tailwind CLI / PostCSS
+* Production should use Tailwind CLI / PostCSS
-- Fraud ML logic is modular & extensible
+* Fraud ML logic is modular and extensible
-- Yahoo Finance API notice may appear during runtime
+* Yahoo Finance API warnings may appear at runtime

 ---